ipuhakka/BetAI/Documentation/Diary.md

 Created test cases to verify that produces values are valid.
 Modified Node constructor to make sure that values are within the set limits.

-Next up -> Create method to choose Nodes for Crossover and start to create Master.cs.
+Next up -> Create method to choose Nodes for Crossover and start to implement Master.cs.